troy-rudolph/aws_dynamodb_php/README.md

 If you do use a remote AWS Dynamo DB, put your keys in the credentials.json file located in the config directory.

-I used a new version of the SDK than the one the tutorial uss.
+I used a newer version of the SDK than the one the tutorial uses.
 The only difference is the way the DynamoDB client object is created.

 Happy Experimenting!